Crash of a Lockheed UC-40A Electra Junior at Bolling AFB

 Circumstances:

 The pilot, sole aboard, was completing a ferry flight from Los Angeles.
-The twin engine crashed on landing for unknown reason.
-While the pilot was unhurt, the aircraft christened 'Presidente Venustiano Carranza' was written off.
+The twin engine airplane crashed upon landing for unknown reason.
+While the pilot was slightly injured, the aircraft named 'Presidente Venustiano Carranza' was damaged beyond repair.

 Crash of a Lockheed C-40D Electra Junior near Aldama: 3 killed